mohamedmokhtar666/automation_task/README.md

 # Finally:
-create testing.xml to run all test cases and generate test report, after running three test cases test results as below: first test case passed and verify login successful. second test case faild due to invalid date in enter phone field empty. third test case faild due to can not handle captcha fully automation. and create screenshots for test cases failure in resources directory and testng report.
+create testing.xml to run all test cases and generate test report, after running three test cases test results as below: first test case passed and verify login successful. second test case failed  due to invalid date in enter phone field empty. third test case failed  due to can not handle captcha fully automation. and create screenshots for test cases failure in resources directory and testng report.

 =======================================================================================================================================================================

-# General Describtion chanllages: after read task  sceanerio for singup find problem during process signup is repatcha (Im not robot) that repatcha is not automated and not recommanded for automation due to using make sure is not robot, but after search  there are find three solutions for captcha in selenium are:
+# General Description challenges: after read task  scenario for signup find problem during process signup is recpatcha (I’m not robot) that recpatcha is not automated and not recommended for automation due to using make sure is not robot, but after search  there are find three solutions for captcha in selenium are:
  1-By disabling the Captcha in the testing environment:
  Disabling Captcha in the test environment would ensure that while testing a web application, the Captcha task is not required.
 While using Google’s open-source Captcha widget – reCAPTCHA v2, put in the Site Key and the Secret Key, (known as the test keys).
 As a result, all verification requests will pass, and automated UI testing can be conducted seamlessly.
  =====================================================================================================================================================================